Varicose Vein Treatment

 - Burning and tenderness

 Some insurance carriers also require that a patient undergo more conservative management for a period of time to see if symptoms resolve.
 This generally involves the use of special elastic stockings called compression hose.
-Dr. Rosenfield will prescribe these if necessary.
+Your physician will prescribe these if necessary.
 Our billing experts are available to check your benefits and assist with preauthorizing your procedure with your insurance company.